hqyang/nlp-fall25/_pages/project.md

 description: Guidelines and suggestions for course projects
 ---

-Your class project is an opportunity for you to explore an interesting problem in the context of a real-world data sets.
+Your class project is an opportunity for you to explore an interesting problem in the context of at least a real-world dataset.
-Projects should be done in teams of 2-3 students.
-Each project will be assigned to either the instructor or the TA (or both) as a project consultant/mentor who will consult with you on your ideas, but of course the final responsibility to define and execute an interesting piece of work is yours.

 Your project will be worth 30% of your final class grade, and will have 4 deliverables:

 1. **Presentation** : oral presentation (10%)
 2. **Final Report** : 8 pages excluding references (20%)